devops-bharat05/CICDviaJenkins/README.md

 1. **Set Up Jenkins Job**: Create a Jenkins job and link it to this repository.
 2. **Run the Job**: Run the pipeline job to deploy the Flask application.
 Jenkins will automatically go through each stage and handle any errors according to the `post` conditions.

+## Triggers 🔄

+The pipeline is set to automatically trigger on updates to the GitHub repository:

+- **GitHub Webhook**: This is configured in GitHub, so Jenkins triggers a new build whenever there’s a push event.
+- **Polling SCM**: Additionally, the `pollSCM('H/5 * * * *')` configuration polls for changes every 5 minutes to ensure no updates are missed.

+## Notifications 📢

+Slack notifications are configured to alert the `#jenkins-job-notifications` channel:

+- **Success Message**: Notifies the channel when a build completes successfully.
+- **Failure Message**: Alerts the channel if any step in the build process fails.

 ## Monitoring 🖥️